icpipeline-framework/icpipeline-complete-beta/README.md

 - pushes the image to your private ECR registry in AWS
 - run your containerized IC replica Workers (two by default, but as many as you tell it).
 Each container will "phone home" on startup, registering itself automatically with your ICPM.

-When your installation concludes, your framework is fully up and running, per the diagram above.

 At your initial login to ICPM, you'll set up your authentication preferences, which include Internet Identity (highly recommended, not enforced).
 And that's it; you can just start using the platform.
-There's a sample project (just a copy of Dfinity's "Hello" IC starter).
+There's a sample project (it's just a copy of Dfinity's "Hello" IC starter project).
 We suggest using that for your first deployment, just to get acquainted, but you don't have to (see the ICPM *README* for more detail).

-Your machine should have the prerequisites installed (standard Node/React dev tools, see a detailed list below).
+You need to have the prerequisites installed (standard Node/React dev tools, see a detailed list below).
 The installer verifies its requirements right at the top, and will try to guide you if anything is missing.
 With requirements in order, installation should take 15-30 minutes (depending on your machine, network speed, etc.).

-Your installation will in one of two *Modes*: the default *Private Network Mode*, or the optional *Public Network Mode*.
+Your installation will in one of two *Network Modes*: *Private Network Mode*, or *Public Network Mode*.
 Each has its own basic network architecture and overall security profile, mainly relating to your Worker replicas.
-A detailed explanation is provided below, and that is worth a look before you choose (inline during installation).
-To state the obvious, a private network will generally be more secure, while a public network will be more accessible and convenient on the whole.
+A detailed explanation is provided below, and that is worth a look before you decide.
+In very general terms, a private network will generally be more secure, while a public network will be more accessible and convenient on the whole.

 - But *Private Network Mode is still convenient*, if you choose the VPN option (the installer builds it, soup to nuts).
 - And *Public Network Mode is still secure*, when you restrict remote access to only your IP address or range.

 There are other options too, all explained below.
-In either mode, you can run a tight ship.
+You can run a tight ship in either mode.

 Please don't worry about getting everything perfect the first time out.
 The entire framework can be rolled back very easily, to wipe the slate clean and start over.
 As users ourselves, we love being able to *iterate*, just get the feel of things -- especially with new tools and lots of moving pieces (it's largely why we built this).
 So there's no need to tiptoe around it:  forge ahead; make incorrect settings; try things; break stuff.
 That is what it's here for.